letsql/letsql/CONTRIBUTING.md

 #### Steps
 1. Compute the new version number (`<version-number>`) according to [Semantic Versioning](https://semver.org/) rules.
 2. Update the version number in `Cargo.toml`.
-3. Update the CHANGELOG using `git cliff --github-repo letsql/letsql -o CHANGELOG.md --tag v<version-number>`, manually add any additional notes (links to blogposts, etc.).
+3. Update the CHANGELOG using `git cliff --github-repo letsql/letsql -p CHANGELOG.md --tag v<version-number>`, manually add any additional notes (links to blogposts, etc.).
 4. Create commit with message `release: <version-number>`.
 5. Tag the last commit in main with `v<version-number>`, push the tag.
 6. Create a GitHub release to trigger the publishing workflow.